Rats help Colombia sniff out deadly landmines

 "Contrary to what you see in other countries that have signed the Mine Ban Treaty, mines continue to be planted in our country ... while other countries continue to get the number of mines down, ours goes up," Luisa Fernanda Mendez, the scientific director of the rat program said.

 Landmines are a pressing problem for security forces.
-More than half, or 63 percent, of land mine victims are military and police personnel, according to government figures.
+More than half, 63 percent according to government figures, of landmine victims are military and police personnel.

-Land mine clearance in Colombia is unusually slow-going because mines are sown in very close proximity to each other in rural areas only, making clearance operations treacherous.
+Landmine clearance in Colombia is unusually slow-going because mines are sown in very close proximity to each other, making clearance operations treacherous.

 The Colombian government cleared less than a tenth of a square mile in all of 2010, but uncovered a total of 194 explosive devices.